NCAA College Hockey vs. CHL Major Junior

 Additional time: Since college players can remain in school until graduation - as opposed to having to sign pro contracts at 20, like major junior players - they have more time to develop.
 That allows players like Chris Kreider to jump right from college into the NHL, and also gives players who may not be ready at 20 more time to pursue their hockey dreams in a development system.

-"In a word, maturity," Pittsburgh Penguins head coach Dan Bylsma said of what he sees from former college players.
+"In a word, maturity," Buffalo Sabres head coach Dan Bylsma said of what he sees from former college players.
 "On-the-ice maturity.
 You get a player that’s had longer to develop physically and mentally.”

 College hockey is played at some of the finest institutions in the world, and the NCAA model allows student-athletes to progress toward their degree while pursuing their hockey dreams at the same time.